-EPBC Approval Condition 27 Reporting Requirements Response details Within 90 days of each anniversary of the commencement of the action, the person taking the action must: Due for submission by 11 Nov 2021 publish a report on its website addressing: compliance with each of the conditions of this approval, including implementation of any management plans as specified in the conditions.
+EPBC Approval Condition 27 Reporting Requirements Response details Within 90 days of each anniversary of the commencement of the action, the person taking the action must: Submission due by 11 November publish a report on its website addressing: compliance with each of the conditions of this approval, including implementation of any management plans as specified in the conditions.
 This report with details as described in Section 4 and Appendix A Documentary evidence providing proof of the date of publication and non- compliance with any of the conditions of this approval must be provided to the Department at the same time as the compliance report is published.
-Submission of this report to DAWE and accessibility on CHWF Website Unless otherwise directed in writing by the Minister the report must include a chapter that outlines how each injured or sick wedge-tailed eagle was rehabilitated in accordance with the requirements of condition 19.
-This must Not required this report period. include:a. how the injured or sick wedge-tailed eagle was identified for rehabilitationb. the nature of injuries and/or sickness at the commencement of rehabilitation No sick or injured WTE during the report period. the actions taken to rehabilitate the wedge-tailed eagle including the location and costs of rehabilitation and qualification and experience of persons involved in rehabilitation; and d. potential survival in the wild.
+Submission report to C and access CHWF We Unless otherwise directed in writing by the Minister the report must include a chapter that outlines how each injured or sick wedge-tailed eagle was rehabilitated in accordance with the requirements of condition 19.
+This must Not required this report period. include:a. how the injured or sick wedge-tailed eagle was identified for rehabilitationb. the nature of injuries and/or sickness at the commencement of rehabilitation No sick or injured WTE during the report period. c. the actions taken to rehabilitate the wedge-tailed eagle including the location and costs of rehabilitation and qualification and experience of persons involved in rehabilitation; and d. potential survival in the wild.